How to buy a home in Marbella, Benahavis, Estepona, Spain

 Once we have made the decision to benefit from the expertise of a real estate agency in the process of finding and purchasing our ideal home, we will ask ourselves: what is the best real estate agency in Marbella or the Costa del Sol, for example?

-Choosing my ideal home with my real estate Personal Shopper
+Find my ideal home with a real estate Personal Shopper

 — Obtaining a certificate of the property in the Property Registry.
 The certificate specifies who owns the property and whether there are any charges on it, such as mortgage loans that have not yet been paid.